strace - trace system calls and signals

 - --trace-path=path

-- Trace only system calls accessing path.
+- Traces only system calls accessing path.
 Multiple -P options

 can be used to specify several paths.
-Applies in (inclusive) disjunction
+This filter is combined with the

 - -z